Reflecting Back and Looking Ahead – How to Keep Your Wellness in Check?

-Last years have certainly been a roller coaster, with the pandemic continuously adding major twists and turns to life’s more normal ups and downs.
-Still, despite the ongoing challenges, life must go on and the start of a new year is a particularly fruitful time to do some reflection: think about the positives and negatives of the past year, write down some plans or dreams, and figure out what it takes for you to keep as well as possible.
+You might agree that last years have been quite a roller coaster worldwide, to say the least, and of course, we all have our own personal ups and downs.
+Despite whatever ongoing challenges that we have, life goes on and the start of a new year is a particularly fruitful time to pause and reflect: think about the positives and negatives of the past year, write down some plans or dreams, and figure out what it takes for you to keep as well as possible.

-In tough or uncertain life situations, hard resolutions, or strict resolve to do things differently is not necessarily the best path forward.
-Personally, I like to do some reflective writing – freely write down whatever comes to mind about the past year, then move past it and identify a few topics that are important to me right now.
-If you want to get some more tips for this kind of exercise, Nora Rosendahl has written a good article about one way of doing this.
+In tough or uncertain life situations, hard resolutions or strict resolve to do things differently is not necessarily the best path forward.
+Personally, I like to do some reflective writing around the year-end, or at the start of the new year.
+I look back to the past year and write down whatever comes to mind, then gradually start moving forward and identifying a few topics that are important to me right now or when looking ahead.
+You can find many different techniques for this kind of reflective practice or expressive writing online; I’m sure you can find one that works for you – or just create your own!

 Identify What the “Good” and “Bad” Choices Are for You